BlockchainCommons/SmartCustodyBook/manuscript/02-scenario.md

 For simplicity, this document focuses on Bitcoin, but is easily adaptable to other digital assets supported by our suggested hardware wallet.

 If you don't meet the description of the holder for this scenario, it will still be useful, but you will have to adapt it for you specific needs.
-If you are unsure as to whether you should use a cold-storage scenario, please see [Appendix I: Why Cold Storage?](#appendix-i-why-cold-storage).
+If you are unsure as to whether you should use a cold-storage scenario, please see [Why Cold Storage?](#why-cold-storage).

 {pagebreak}